 The procedure is initiated with a CELL TRAFFIC TRACE message sent from the eNB to the MME.

-If the Privacy Indicator IE is included in the message, the MME shall take the information into account for anonymisation of MDT data (TS 32.422 [10]).
+If the Privacy Indicator IE is included in the message, the MME shall take the information into account for anonymisation of MDT data (see 3GPP TS 32.422 [10]).

 8.11 Location Reporting Procedures